Chainflow/solana-mission-control/docs/prereq-manual.md

 ```
 For the purpose of this guide it is assumed the `user` is `ubuntu`.
 If your user is different please make the required changes above.

+- **Note**:  Do not forget to setup node exporter configuration in prometheus.yml file.
+Copy paste the following in prometheus.yml.

+- job_name: 'node_exporter'

+    static_configs:
+    - targets: [localhost:9100]

 ```bash
 $ sudo systemctl daemon-reload
 $ sudo systemctl enable node_exporter.service